 Follow these steps to clear green aquarium water:

 - Keep water changes at about 15 – 20% every other week.

 - Remove waste from the tank with an aquarium siphon.

 - Remove nitrates, as this is the primary food source for algae.

 - Cut feeding to once every other day.
 Don’t feed more then the fish can eat within about one minute.

 - Decrease the lighting period to no more then 6 hours per day.

 Following the steps above will put your aquarium on a path to recovery.

-Preventing green aquarium water
+Preventing green water:

 Once the tank has cleared up future green water outbreaks can be avoided by limiting the amount of waste in the aquarium and keeping nitrates as low as possible.